-Septarian is a distinctive rock whose name comes from the Latin word septum meaning a dividing partition between two tissues or cavities.
-Today it's used to describe the fleshy partition that separates one nostril from the other.
-Correctly described as a rock not a mineral because it's made up primarily of three different minerals, it's sometimes likened to a prehistoric mud ball.
-Septarian has a unique appearance and when used as a lapidary material takes on a high polish.
+A septarian nodule is a type of rock whose name comes from the Latin word septum meaning a dividing partition between two tissues or cavities.
+In anatomy the word septum is used to describe the cartilage in our nose that separates one nostril from the other.
+This distinctive stone which is easy to identify takes on a high polish and should correctly be described as a rock not a mineral because it's made up primarily of three different minerals.
+The nodules are sometimes likened to prehistoric mud balls because of the way they formed.

-A more accurate name for this rock is a septarian nodule or concretion, both of these structures are closely related and the terms tend to be used interchangeably.
-In geology a nodule refers to a small irregularly shaped knot, mass or lump of crystals or particles with a contrasting composition which means they're not all the same and may even be separated from the formation in which they occurred.
-A concretion on the other hand is a body of rock enclosed within sediments that are generally softer and of the same composition as the formation in which they originated.
-Concretion comes from Latin and means 'to grow together' or 'harden' and these structures are often looked upon as being geological curiosities because of the many unusual shapes, sizes and compositions in which they occur.
+Although often known simply as septarian, it's more accurate to refer to these structures as nodules or concretions.
+Both are quite similar hence the terms tend to be used interchangeably.
+In geology a nodule refers to a small irregularly shaped mass or lump of crystals or particles with a contrasting composition which means they're not all the same and may even be separated from the formation in which they occurred.
+A concretion is a self contained body that's enclosed within sediments that are generally softer and of the same composition as the formation in which they originated.
+Concretion also comes from Latin and means 'to grow together' or 'to harden' and these structures are often looked upon as geological curiosities because of the many unusual shapes, sizes and compositions in which they occur.

-Septarian nodules are thought to have been formed in shallow lakes as the tide caused the accumulated mass to gently roll back and forth and in doing so, it built up layers of sticky mud which would then have dried out during the hotter months when the water receded.
-The mud balls were then buried under sediment and the cracks as and when they occurred, were filled through seepage with a crystalline substance such as silica or calcite from shells of dead marine creatures.
-Crystals subsequently formed which can be seen as the bright yellow centres of septarian.
-A thin wall of calcite was also transformed into aragonite (crystal form of calcium carbonate) or siderite which separated the heavy clay exteriors from the crystallized centre.
+Septarian nodules are believed to have formed in shallow lakes as the tide caused an accumulated mass to gently roll back and forth and in doing so, it built up layers of sticky mud which subsequently dried out during the hotter months as the water receded.
+The mud balls were then buried under sediment and any cracks that appeared slowly filled by means of seepage with a coarse crystalline substance such as silica or calcite (from the shells of dead marine creatures).
+The crystals which formed as a result are the bright yellow centres of the septarian nodule.
+A thin wall of calcite was also transformed into aragonite or siderite which separated the heavy clay exterior from the crystallized centre.

-Describing precisely how septarian formed is not easy and there are many different views and interpretations about how it evolved.
-Numerous questions remain unanswered and it's a topic that continues to puzzle geologists however the general process is considered to be one that's relatively common in sedimentary rocks.
+Describing precisely how septarian nodules formed is not easy and there are many different views and interpretations.
+Numerous questions remain unanswered and it's an ongoing topic of debate amongst geologists however the general formation process is one that's relatively common in sedimentary rocks.

-In crystal healing and according to Judy Hall's Crystal Bible, septarian is said to encourage one to take care of the earth.
-It harmonizes emotions and is generally a joyful stone which help bring new ideas and the enthusiasm to follow them through.
+In crystal healing and according to Judy Hall's Crystal Bible, a septarian nodule is said to encourage one to take care of the earth.
+It harmonizes emotions and is generally a joyful stone which helps to bring new ideas and the enthusiasm to follow them through.
 It enhances the ability to communicate within a group and is emotionally nourishing and calming.

 Our Collection of Septarian